scarsam/hemnet/README.md

 # README

+About: New rails project with Webpacker and Typescript, fetching data from the movie db API, exposing the data to the client through GraphQL query.

 Libraries used:

 - GraphQL
 - React / Typescript
 - Formik
+- Apollo
 - Yup
 - React Testing Library
 - TailwindCSS